wck3/CS-301-104-Group-4/docs/how_to_run.md

 ### This is an original guide written by by William Kaminski, Pedro Pacheco, and Juan Lopez.

+# How to install Jupyter, JAX on GPU for Colab local runtime

-Note: This guide is directed to people who have an NVIDIA GPU compatible with CUDA, running Windows.
+Note: This guide is directed to people who have an NVIDIA GPU compatible with **CUDA**, running **Windows**.

 These are the steps we will be following: